 There was an average of 1,135 LIMO passengers carried each month in 2016.
 Monthly averages deviated from -14.5% to +16.9% with the highest months of use being, as expected, during the inclement winter and spring months.

-Variations exist due to weather conditions and, Fig in part, the lack of service on statutory holidays.
+Variations exist due to weather conditions and,

 Figure 5 - LIMO Total Monthly Passengers 2016